eslint/eslint/docs/src/rules/computed-property-spacing.md

 ## When Not To Use It

 You can turn this rule off if you are not concerned with the consistency of computed properties.

-## Version

-This rule was introduced in ESLint 0.23.0.

-## Version

-This rule was introduced in ESLint 0.23.0.